 Blockchain and real estate

-Blockchain is being applied variety of services in real estate such as leasing, financing, management as well as purchase and sale of commercial real estate property.
+Blockchain is being applied to a variety of services in real estate such as leasing, financing, management as well as purchase and sale of commercial real estate property.
 It delivers transparency, speed of transaction, cost benefits and security of assets and transactional data during and after the sale process.

-Blockchain suits real estate because already the latter requires shared (distributed) databases that are critical for executing leasing, purchase and sale transactions.
+The blockchain suits real estate because already the latter requires shared (distributed) databases that are critical for executing leasing, purchase and sale transactions.
 A simple example is a database for a listing service that collects information and data from brokers and agents.

 Besides helping to store information securely and immutably such that real estate ownership and other data/information cannot be illegally changed, blockchain can also improve property search process through listing property on the ledger, expedite pre-leasing and due diligence through automation of processes, ease leasing and subsequent property and improve cash flow management by organizations.
 Blockchain also enables smarter decision-making, makes transparent and relatively cheaper property title management, and enables more efficient processing of financing and payments.